Man kills 3 children, 1 other, himself at California church

 SACRAMENTO, Calif.
-(AP) — A man shot and killed his three children, one other person and himself at a church in Sacramento, California, on Monday, authorities said.
+(AP) — A man shot and killed his three children, their chaperone and himself during a supervised visit with the kids Monday at a church in Sacramento, California, authorities said.

 Deputies responding to reports of gunfire around 5 p.m. found five people dead, including the shooter, at the church in the Arden-Arcade neighborhood, said Sgt.
 Rod Grassmann with the Sacramento County Sheriff’s Office.

-The victims included three juveniles under 15 years of age, Grassman said.
-He didn't know their genders.
+The victims included three juveniles under 15 years old, Grassman said.
+He didn’t know their genders.

+The shooter was estranged from the children’s mother, who had a restraining order against him, Sheriff Scott Jones said.

+Investigators believe the shooting happened during a supervised visit with the children and the fourth victim was their chaperone, Jones said.

 It wasn't immediately known how many people were at the church or if there were any services or activities at the time of the shooting.